 - Research the average germination time for your seed.
 It can take several days, weeks, or even months for the germination process to happen.

 - Tweak the light.
 Not all seeds need light to germinate, but many do.
-Move the seed to a brighter window.
+Move your seeds to a brighter window.

 - Change the humidity.
 Placing a plastic bag or a bell jar over your seedling helps increase the humidity and could tease out your seedling.